adebiyial/xdn-docs/guides/static_prerendering.md

 In this case, the `prerender()` function is passed an async function `asyncPathsToBePrerendered()` that returns a list of paths with the same signature - an array of `PrerenderRequest` object(s).

-## Pre-rendering API Calls
+## Prerendering API Calls

-Pre-rendering API calls ensures that client-side navigation is as fast as possible.
+Prerendering API calls ensures that client-side navigation is as fast as possible.
 However, how this is achieved is different in each framework.
 For example, Next.js embeds a build ID in API URLs to ensure that the client receives responses from the correct version of the back end.

 ```js
 // File: xdn.config.js